 |ACT Composite 75th||31|

-What are the ACT requirements for prospective students to get into University of Minnesota-Twin Cities?
+What are the ACT requirements for prospective students to get into Minnesota?

-Admission data indicates that University of Minnesota-Twin Cities regularly accepts students with ACT's of 26 and above.
-Successful applicants typically send ACT scores in the top 18 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 24 in some instances.
+Admission data indicates that Minnesota regularly accepts students with ACT's of 25 and above.
+Successful applicants typically send ACT scores in the top 22 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 22 in some instances.
 Prospective students submitting an ACT composite of 28 or higher should be in the upper half of applicants - and students with a 31 and above have very competitive chances.
-Scoring well on the ACT is very important as 92 percent of applicants submit ACT scores to University of Minnesota Twin Cities.
+The school ranks #3 in Minnesota and #147 in the U.S. for highest average ACT composite score.
+Scoring well on the ACT is very important as 91 percent of applicants submit ACT scores to University of Minnesota Twin Cities.

 |High School Class Rank||Freshmen Within Range|

-What are the requirements for admission to University of Minnesota Twin Cities and what considerations affect admission decisions?
+What are the requirements for admission to University of Minnesota Twin Cities and what student information is used for admission decisions?